 - Getting in front of millions of shoppers

-It’s projected that Amazon will share 50% of the retail e-commerce in the US in 2021, making Amazon the largest online retailer in the US.
+Amazon shared 50% of the retail e-commerce in the US in 2021, making it the largest online retailer in the US.
 In 2019, the marketplace made more than $280 billion in sales.
 Listing your products on Amazon gives you a chance to grab a slice of the pie!
 The potential traffic is huge compared to what you can get on your own online store.

 - Super targeted traffic

 Amazon offers over 30 categories you can choose for your products, allowing you to reach super-targeted shoppers.

 If you’re dropshipping on Amazon, you don’t have to create your own website.
 There’s no need to find a hosting company or work on any other aspects of maintaining a nice online store.
 You simply need to create an Amazon listing and put your products online.